HakoForge/Hako-mkdocs/docs/installation/pcb-installation.md

 - **Quarterly**: Check connection tightness
 - **Annually**: Clean dust from PCB surfaces
 - **As needed**: Reseat connections if issues arise

----

-Next: Learn about [Cage Installation](../cage-installation/) to complete your drive bay setup.